astropy/SPISEA/docs/getting_started.rst

 * `spisea_cdbs.tar.gz <http://astro.berkeley.edu/~jlu/spisea/spisea_cdbs.tar.gz>`_  (142 MB; 248 MB unzipped)

-You can also optionally download a third file, which contains higher-resolution versions of the atmospheres in ``spisea_cdbs.tar.gz``:
+You can also optionally download a third file, which contains higher-resolution stellar atmospheres:

 * `spisea_cdbs_highres.tar.gz <http://astro.berkeley.edu/~jlu/spisea/spisea_cdbs_highres.tar.gz>`_ (50 GB; 74 GB unzipped)

-SPISEA uses the low-resolution atmospheres (R = 250) in ``spisea_cdbs.tar.gz`` by default, as it is then much faster to calculate synthetic photometry and is sufficient in most applications.
+SPISEA uses the low-resolution atmospheres (R = 250) in ``spisea_cdbs.tar.gz`` by default, as it is then much faster for synthetic photometry and is sufficient in most applications.
 However, the user can change this default; see  :ref:`atmo_models` for more details.
+Unless you change this default, ``spisea_cdbs_highres.tar.gz`` is not required.

 Once downloaded, ``spisea_cdbs.tar.gz`` (and ``spisea_cdbs_highres.tar.gz``, if desired) should be